cockroachdb/docs/v19.1/cluster-topology-patterns.md

 - `Load Balancer` is a software-based load balancer.
 - Leaseholders are denoted by a dashed line.
 - The 3 nodes are all running in a single datacenter.
-- The cluster is using the default replication factor of 3 (represented by `r1`, `r2`, `r3`).
-Each range has 3 replicas, with each replica on a different node.
+- The cluster is using the default replication factor of 3 (represented by 3 blocks of the same color).
+Each range (e.g., `r1`) has 3 replicas, with each replica on a different node.
 - All CockroachDB nodes communicate with each other

 **Availability expectations**